cjdd3b/deeplearn-tests/README.md

 Deep learning tests
 ===================

 Sketchbook for developing a simple binary classifier in Python using deep learning techniques such as multilayer perceptrons and convolutional neural networks.
-Includes a number of tutorials and examples, mostly to get the hang of various libraries available for the task.
+Includes a growing number of tutorials and examples, mostly to get the hang of various libraries available for the task.

 Installation
 ------------